F1TenthBU/New-Simulation/README.md

 1. Create conda envrionment on that folder to keep the python side consistant: `conda env create -f environment.yml && conda activate mlagents`

     Note: when you start training, use `conda activate mlagents` to activate the envrionment.

+2. For Mac user: in your mlagents envrionment, first do `pip3 install grpcio` and then `python -m pip install mlagents==1.1.0`

     You should be able to run `mlagents-learn --help` in the conda envrionment.
-2. Open the repository in Unity.
+3. Open the repository in Unity.
 Select the Unity version as suggested.
 This ensures that the version control won't get messed up.

 # How to Train: